annotation/text-fabric/docs/Writing/Hebrew.md

     </tbody>
 </table>

-<h1 class="chars">Text-critical</h1>
+## Text-critical

+??? abstract "Details"
-<p>These signs occur in the Dead Sea scrolls.
+    These signs occur in the Dead Sea scrolls.
     They are used to indicate uncertainty and editing acts by ancient scribes or modern editors.
-They do not have an associated glyph in Unicode.</p>
+    They do not have an associated glyph in Unicode.

-<p>The ETCBC does not have codes for them, but we propose an
-ETCBC-compatible encoding for them.
+    The ETCBC does not have codes for them, but we propose an ETCBC-compatible encoding for them.
-The ETCBC codes are surrounded by space, except for the brackets, where a space at the side of the ( or ) is not necessary.</p>
+    The ETCBC codes are surrounded by space, except for the brackets, where a space at the side of the ( or ) is not necessary.

-<p>Codes that are marked as <i>flag</i> apply to the preceding character.</p>
+    Codes that are marked as *flag* apply to the preceding character.

-<p>Codes that are marked as <i>brackets</i> apply to the material
+    Codes that are marked as *brackets* apply to the material within them.
-within them.</p>

 <table class="chars" summary="text-critical">
     <thead>